emmaoliviamellgren/weather-app/README.md

 ## Overview

-This weather app is a simple and user-friendly web application that provides real-time weather information for any location around the world.
+A simple and user-friendly weather web application that provides real-time weather information for any location around the world.
 Users can easily check the current weather conditions, temperature, humidity and wind speed.

 ## Features